xskutsu/global-composite-lighting/README.md

 If you use this system, please consider giving credit.
 Not only is it kind, I'd be happy to see what you make with it!

-Want to test it out/ Try so here: https://xskutsu.github.io/global-composite-lighting/
+Want to test it out?
+Try so here: https://xskutsu.github.io/global-composite-lighting/